Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 For the supplier organization, their paper or e-mail based invoices take longer to become visible in AP systems.
 Paper and e-mail based documents also have a higher probability of being lost in the approval process.
 Without visibility to invoices in the approval process, cash managers lack the comprehensive data necessary for forecasting.

 A large invoice, which is not discovered by the treasury organization until shortly before payment, could result in a significant cash deficit relative to forecast.
 As a result, a business may need to borrow funds at the last minute at a relatively expensive premium.
-By processing invoices electronically, all upcoming payments become visible to the treasury organization in the accounting system — thus improving forecast accuracy.
+By processing invoices electronically, all upcoming payments become visible to the finance and treasury organizations in the accounting system — thus improving forecast accuracy.

 When it comes to the discounting process, both the supplier and buyer benefit from the cash management benefits of electronic invoice processing.
 Suppliers often offer discounts for early payments on invoices as a way to get cash in quicker and avoid factoring and other expensive financing options.
 The buying organization benefits from these discounts by getting goods and services at a discounted rate.
 However, neither party receives any cash management benefit if paper invoices languish in the system and are paid late with no discount taken, or worse yet — as happens all too often — the invoice is paid late and the buyer still takes the discount!